akmunk/akmunk/content/index.md

 ---

 ## Where to find my shit
-This is where you can find my list of publications [[publications]]
+This is where you can find my list of publications on the site: [[publications]]

 ## Short Bio (200 words)
 I am a professor of computational anthropology